 Don’t believe me?
 Just take a look at the facts…

 So many people tell me that they’ll never get rich because they didn’t come from a wealthy family.
 Well, guess what?
 I didn’t either.
-You don’t have to be a Walton to get ahead in this country.
+You don’t have to be Warren Buffett or Jeff Bezos to get ahead in this country.

 Most of the millionaires out there did it themselves.
 They didn’t rely on mom or dad to give them a helping hand — they went out and made things happen on their own.